RIPE Database Terms and Conditions

 - The RIPE NCC does not guarantee the accuracy, or completeness or availability of the RIPE Database or of the data contained therein.

-- The Maintainer is responsible for keeping all data maintained by him accurate and up-to-date, including correct Contact Details.
+- The Maintainer is responsible for keeping all data maintained by them accurate and up-to-date, including correct Contact Details.
 The data must be good enough to allow the RIPE NCC to contact the Maintainer or Registrant within a reasonable time without having to get information from another source.

-- The Maintainer who enters personal data into the RIPE Database has a responsibility to inform the individual to whom the data pertains and to obtain his/her explicit consent for the entry in the public RIPE Database if required by law.
+- The Maintainer who enters personal data into the RIPE Database has a responsibility to inform the individual to whom the data pertains and to obtain their explicit consent for the entry in the public RIPE Database if required by law.

 - The RIPE NCC is not responsible for the use and any issues arising from the use of any registered Internet number resources.